ibm-cloud-docs/discovery/building-kg.md

 ## Canonicalization and filtering
 {: #canonicalization}

-Beginning with collections created after `03-05-2018`, each entity in Knowledge Graph will be automatically be normalized with canonical names derived from a public dictionary.
+All entities in documents ingested on or after `5 March 2018` will be automatically be normalized with canonical names derived from a public dictionary.
 In addition, any pronouns included in entities or relations for example: `he`, `she`, `they`, or `it` will automatically be filtered out before ingestion into Knowledge Graph.
-Collections created on or before `03-05-2018` will not include this level of canonicalization and filtering; you should create new collections and reingest your documents to utilize this feature.
+Documents ingested before `5 March 2018` will not include this level of canonicalization and filtering; you should create new collections and reingest your documents to utilize this feature.

 This feature replaces the canonical names feature in {{site.data.keyword.discoveryshort}} that required a custom configuration.